Scotiabank Passport® Visa Infinite* Card review

 Scotiabank seems to delight in producing cards that offer a melange of perks, but don’t seem terribly focused.
 But with a name like “Passport,” the Scotiabank Passport Visa Infinite is definitely targeting travellers right?
 Right?

-Well, the answer, like so many other Scotia cards, is “kinda.”
+Well, the answer, like so many other Scotiabank cards, is “kinda.”
 Its major defining characteristic that might appeal to those who spend ample time abroad is the Scotiabank Passport Visa Infinite doesn’t charge foreign exchange (FX) fees.
 And with HSBC’s absorption by RBC, its claim to be the only major bank in Canada offering this deal might actually be true, finally.

 Other than that, it’s a pretty straight forward Scene+ points card, good for collecting on daily purchases, not awe-inspiring for travel redemption.
 It does come with six complimentary airport lounge passes annually, which includes Plaza Premium Lounges.
 But the best part of this card for the real point freaks (you know who you are) is of course the first year free incentive.